Triple Crown (rugby union)

-In rugby union, the Triple Crown is an honour contested annually by the "Home Nations" – i.e. England, Ireland, Scotland, and Wales who compete within the larger Six Nations Championship.
+In rugby union the Triple Crown is an honour contested annually by the "Home Nations" – i.e. England, Ireland, Scotland and Wales – who compete within the larger Six Nations Championship.
 If any one of these teams defeat all three other teams, they win the Triple Crown.

-The Six Nations Championship also includes France and Italy, but their involvement in the tournament has no influence on the result of the Triple Crown, although it means that the winners of the Triple Crown are not necessarily the winners of the Championship as a whole.
+The Six Nations Championship also includes France and Italy, but their involvement in the tournament has no influence on the result of the Triple Crown.
+Hence, the winners of the Triple Crown are not necessarily the winners of the Championship as a whole.

 England won the first Triple Crown - although the phrase was not in use at the time - in the inaugural 1883 series of the original rugby union Home Nations Championship.
-The latest winners of the Triple Crown are Ireland, who won it by beating Wales at the Principality Stadium in the 2025 Six Nations Championship.
+The latest winners of the Triple Crown are Ireland, who won it by beating Scotland at the Aviva Stadium in the 2026 Six Nations Championship.

 Traditionally the Triple Crown was an informal honour with no trophy associated with it.
 However a trophy now exists, which has been awarded to Triple Crown winners since 2006.